 Star Chart with More Detail

 Building on the first example, you can also plot additional objects and even customize their style.
 Here's an example that plots a bunch of extra stuff (including the Milky Way, constellation borders, Deep Sky Objects, and more).
-It also demonstrates how you can plot your own markers, like the purple circle around the Coma Star Cluster (Melotte 111):
+It also demonstrates how you can plot your own markers, like the dashed yellow circle around the Coma Star Cluster (Melotte 111):

 from datetime import datetime